GrantMCA93/data-centric-dev-milestone-project/README.md

 ## Technologies Used

-1. Bootstrap
+1. Bootstrap ( https://getbootstrap.com/ ) 	Bootstrap was used to mobile-first design of the website.
-2. JQuery
+2. JQuery (https://jquery.com/ ) 	JQuery is used to provide DOM manipulation.
-3. Python
+3. Python (https://www.python.org/ ) Python is used to automate precific tasks within the project.
-4. Json
+4. Json (https://www.json.org/) Json is used for transmitting data between the server and webb application.
-5. mlab
+5. mlab within MongoDB (https://mlab.com/) mlab is used to host the recipes and associated elements for the cookbook.

 ## Code Testing